 Lateral Thinking and Six Thinking Hats

 The Six Thinking Hats, a concept articulated by Edward de Bono, is a powerful tool for brainstorming and innovation.
-By breaking down thoughts into six “parallel” or “lateral” areas, it allows a spectrum of thought, from gut feeling to data analysis, to be separately discussed.
-By using these six types of thinking in a structured way, groups can more effectively approach problem solving.
+Breaking down thoughts into six “parallel” or “lateral” areas allows a spectrum of thought, from gut feeling to data analysis, to be discussed separately.
+By using these six types of thinking in a structured way, groups can more effectively approach problem-solving.

 Rethink the Goal

 We often think of problems as obstacles: annoying things that stand in the way and prevent us from reaching something good we want.
 Most goals enjoy a strange immunity from scrutiny — beating the competition, growing the business, and driving innovation (Wedell-Wedellsborg, T., What’s Your Problem?, 2020).

 Here a few of suggestions to help you rethink goals (Wedell-Wedellsborg, T., What’s Your Problem?, 2020):